zweidenker/JSONSchema/README.md

 This is an implementation of [JSON Schema](https://json-schema.org/) for the [pharo](http://pharo.org) language.
 It is used to define the structure and values of a JSON string and to validate it.
 The schema itself can be externalized for being consumed by a third party.

+**DISCLAIMER**: This is not a full implementation of the json schema spec.
+Basic types and constraints should work.
+If you need support for something not implemented you are invited to provide a pull request for it.
+If you cannot develop it you sill can open a ticket in this repository

 It can be loaded by downloading it in pharo via

 ```